tBaxter/another-rodeo/src/pages/about.md

 thumb: building-it.jpeg
 ---
 ### Sept 3, 2025
 I either forgot to update this change log for a long time, or forgot to update the site for a year and a half (other than content updates).
 Either way, I finally got sick of using someone else's template and am rolling out a fairly comprehensive styling refresh.
 I hope you like it.
+Let me know what seems broke.

+Almost an afterthought, but I also added some image optimization code.

 ### April 8
 I skipped some small updates over the past few weeks, but today sees the launch of some fairly major typography and hero image changes.